isvictorious/rudderstack_master/README.md

 ## Getting Started

 Feel free to clone this repo and tinker with it yourself.
-Alternatively, you can just make a copy of [this sheet] (https://docs.google.com/spreadsheets/d/1wYZxrArTSJGDBgwa1rBFtna9pRTnsKmPOu-BXrbGWtM/edit#gid=487109032).
+Alternatively, you can just make a copy of [this sheet](https://docs.google.com/spreadsheets/d/1wYZxrArTSJGDBgwa1rBFtna9pRTnsKmPOu-BXrbGWtM/edit#gid=487109032).

 Before you can get your Rudderstack schema, you will need to...